-I go back to the office, put in a couple of hours, then I go home.
+I go back to the office, put in a couple of hours, make a lot of apologies and check the proofs for Thursday’s paper.
+Then I wait till everyone has departed so I look truly repentant, lock up and head home.
 I have a lot to think about and I don’t want to think in public.
 Someone might be watching, waiting to catch my drift.
-I look around cautiously as I emerge from the office but there’s no-one suspicious hanging around street corners so I set off at a steady run.
+I look around cautiously as I emerge from the office, but there’s no-one suspicious hanging around street corners so I set off at a steady run.

 I’m pretty certain no-one follows me but it’s still with a sense of relief that I open the door to my apartment, stumble across the threshold and turn the lock behind me.
 For a moment I’m tempted to pull a cupboard across the doorway but I resist.